Non-Gaussian diffusion near surfaces

-with $\beta = 1/(k_{\text{B}}T)$, where $k_{\text{B}}$ is Boltzmann's constant and $T$ the temperature.
+with $\beta = 1/(k_{\text{B}}T)$, where $k_{\text{B}}$ is Boltzmann's constant and $T$ is the temperature.
 We assume no-flux conditions at the walls.
-In the long-time limit, the system equilibrates along the $z$ direction and attains a Gibbs-Boltzmann distribution (see Fig. \ref{fig.exp}(a)) denoted by
+In the long-time limit, the system equilibrates along the $z$ direction and attains a Gibbs-Boltzmann distribution (see Fig. \ref{fig.exp}(a)):

-We denote by $Z_t \in \left[-H, H \right]$ the height of the center of the particle at time $t$, and $H = H_{\text{p}} -a$ is the effective channel height available to the particle.
-In addition, $X_t$ denotes the position of the center of the particle along the channel.
-Our goal is to characterize transport properties along the channel, which we quantify by the second and fourth order cumulants:
+We denote by $Z_t \in \left[-H, H \right]$ the height of the center of the particle, $H = H_{\text{p}} -a$ the effective channel height available to the particle, and $X_t$ the position of the center of the particle along the channel.
+The second and fourth cumulants